jmrao47/Mask-Fill/README.md

 INSTALLATION

-MaskFill was developed using the Anaconda distribution of python (https://www.anaconda.com/download) and conda virutal environment.
+MaskFill was developed using the Anaconda distribution of Python (https://www.anaconda.com/download) and conda virutal environment.
 This simplifies dependency management.
 Run these commands to create a mask fill conda virtual environment and install all the needed packages: